Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: Preliminaries

 For probabilistic rules, we mostly follow the notation of \citet{ALS+23a}.
-We say that a fractional committee is an assignment of probabilities $(p_1, \dots, p_m) \in [0,1]^m$ for each candidate with $\sum_{i \in m} p_i = k$ with a fractional committee rule mapping instances to fractional committees.
+We say that a fractional committee is an assignment of probabilities ${(p_1, \dots, p_m) \in [0,1]^m}$ for each candidate with $\sum_{i \in [m]} p_i = k$ with a fractional committee rule mapping instances to fractional committees.
 We let $\Delta(C_k)$ be the set of all probability distributions over $C_k$.
 A probabilistic rule $r$ then maps an instance $\mathcal{I}$ to a probability distribution $r(\mathcal{I}) \in \Delta(C_k)$.
 Each probabilistic rule also has a natural non-resolute counterpart $\supp(r(\mathcal{I}))$, i.e., the set of committees being selected with non-zero probability (or the support of $r(\mathcal{I})$).
 Further, each probabilistic rule $r$ implements a fractional committee voting rule, with the probability of each candidate being the probability of this candidate being on the committee selected by $r$.
-On the other hand, there can be several probabilistic voting rules implementing a fractional committee voting rule. \paragraph{Proportionality.} Following the seminal work of \citet{Dumm84a} we define the axiom of \emph{proportionality for solid coalitions (PSC)}.
-For this, we first need to define the eponymous solid coalitions. \begin{definition}[Solid Coalition] A group $N' \subseteq N$ of voters forms a \emph{solid coalition} over a group $C' \subseteq C$ of candidates if
+On the other hand, there can be several probabilistic voting rules implementing a fractional committee voting rule.